JohanCDev/React-Native-ToDoList-Workshop/README.md

 For the moment, it will just be used as a style element, you can develop it's functionment after this workshop, we will not have time to do it now.

-**Don't forget to make your text still lisible, it's the main part of your to do list !**
+**💡 Don't forget to make your text still lisible, it's the main part of your to do list !**

 Add a shadow to your Component to make it *floating* on your screen